The Dirty Dozen Bad Garden Bugs

 10. Snails and Slugs

-Adult snails have coiled shells on their backs and are 1 to 1.5 inches long.
-Slugs are without shells and are 1/8 to 1 inch long.
-Most slugs and snails are dark or light gray, tan, green, or black; some have darker spots or patterns.
+Adult snails have coiled shells on their backs and typically measure between 1 to 1.5 inches in length.
+In contrast, slugs lack shells and are smaller, ranging from 1/8 to 1 inch long.
+Most slugs and snails are shades of gray, tan, green, or black, with some displaying darker spots or patterns.

-Both slugs and snails eat soft, succulent plant tissue and rasp large holes in foliage, stems, fruit, and bulbs.
-A slug infestation can completely demolish seedlings and severely damage young shoots and plants.
+Both slugs and snails feed on soft, tender plant tissues, creating large holes in leaves, stems, fruits, and bulbs.
+A slug infestation can completely destroy seedlings and seriously damage young plants.

 11. Earwigs